The face in the HUD also keeps getting bloodier as you take more damage. In some versions, a big hit when low on health makes the head explode.

-And in Doom 2, you find out that Spidey is a mommy — and her little Arachnotron babies are every bit as bad as her with their plasma guns.
+And in Doom II, you find out that Spidey is a mommy — and her little Arachnotron babies are every bit as bad as her with their plasma guns.

-In Doom 2's map "Dead Simple", once you killed all the Mancubi, the walls would come down, surrounding you with hordes of Arachnotrons.
+In Doom II's map "Dead Simple", once you killed all the Mancubi, the walls would come down, surrounding you with hordes of Arachnotrons.

-Doom 2: at the end of the first major episode (MAP11), the room containing the master control switch has walls entirely comprised of stitched together corpses.
+At the end of the first major episode (MAP11) of Doom II, the room containing the master control switch has walls entirely comprised of stitched together corpses.

 Despite their relative weakness compared to other monsters, the noise made by former humans as they wander around is quite disconcerting.

-The scream the Big Bad of Doom 2 makes when you fire a rocket into the hole in his head that the monsters come from.
+The scream the Big Bad of Doom II makes when you fire a rocket into the hole in his head that the monsters come from.